lfnjunior/development-challenge/README.md

 ## Delivery

 You MUST fork this repository to your own account and push you code to it.
-When you done, you must send a email to cv@medcloud.com.br with your curriculum, fork, DockerHub image and how many time you managed to complete the challenge.
+When you finish it, you must send a email to cv@medcloud.com.br with your curriculum, fork, DockerHub image and how many time you managed to complete the challenge.

 Good luck!
-Any doubts, send a email to cv@medcloud.com.br.
+Any doubts, feel free to send a email to cv@medcloud.com.br.